-The cast of "Harry Potter and the Deathly Hallows, Part 2"
+The making of "Harry Potter and the Deathly Hallows, Part 2"

-DANIEL RADCLIFFE as Harry Potter in Warner Bros.
+(L-r) DANIEL RADCLIFFE as Harry Potter and RALPH FIENNES as Lord Voldemort in Warner Bros.
 Pictures' fantasy adventure "HARRY POTTER AND THE DEATHLY HALLOWS - PART 2," a Warner Bros.
 Pictures release.
 Photo courtesy of Warner Bros.
 Pictures.

 Part II: Harry Potter & the Deathly Hallows Movie Trailers

 Watch the Official "Harry Potter and the Deathly Hallows Part 2" movie trailer from Hulu.
 Click on the white triangle to start the movie.

 In 3D and 2D in Select Theaters and IMAX® Friday, July 15, 2011

 Kloves remarks, "We had one cohesive, bracing tale that literally had no end when we began, since only the first three books had been published.
 Although that sometimes made for challenging circumstances, my instincts were pretty true.
 But in those instances when I was in need of assistance, I had an ally whose counsel I felt was reasonably sound: Jo," he deadpans.
 "While she was never explicit, she was always available and highly adept at gently nudging me in the right direction.
 In the end, one principle proved pretty reliable: follow the characters."

 Director David Yates says, "In following the characters, many of the values that Jo celebrates in the books come to the fore in the filmsthe value of loyalty and love and friendship and understanding versus intolerance and evil."